Alex (A Clockwork Orange)

-Alex is a fictional character in Anthony Burgess's novel A Clockwork Orange and Stanley Kubrick's film adaptation of the same name, in which he is played by Malcolm McDowell.
-In the film, his surname is DeLarge, a reference to Alex calling himself The Large in the novel.
-In the film, however, two newspaper articles print his name as "Alex Burgess", a reference to Anthony Burgess.
+Alex is a fictional character and the protagonist in Anthony Burgess' novel A Clockwork Orange and Stanley Kubrick's film adaptation of the same name, in which he is played by Malcolm McDowell.
+In the book, Alex's surname is not stated.
+In the film, however, Kubrick chose it to be DeLarge, a reference to Alex calling himself The Large in the novel.
+Later on in the film, two newspaper articles print his name as "Alex Burgess", a reference to Anthony Burgess.
 In addition to the book and film, Alex was portrayed by Vanessa Claire Smith in the ARK Theatre Company's multimedia adaptation of A Clockwork Orange, directed by Brad Mays.

 Character overview

 Alex is the narrator in the novel A Clockwork Orange.
-The character is portrayed as a psychopath who robs, rapes, and assaults innocent people for his own amusement.
-Intellectually, he knows that such behaviour is morally wrong, saying that "you can't have a society with everybody behaving in my manner of the night".
+The character is portrayed as a thrill-seeking sociopath who robs, rapes, and assaults innocent people for his own amusement.
+Intellectually, he believes that such behaviour is morally wrong, saying that "you can't have a society with everybody behaving in my manner of the night".
 He nevertheless professes to be puzzled by the motivations of those who wish to reform him and others like him, saying that he would never interfere with their desire to be good; he simply "goes to the other shop".

+Alex dresses in the "height of fashion", which consists of a waistcoat jacket with big shoulders and no lapels, a frilly off-white cravat as neck-wear, tight black pants with a spider symbol on the crotch and a codpiece underneath, and big boots.
 He speaks Nadsat, a teenage slang created by author Anthony Burgess.
 The language is based on largely English and Russian words, but also borrows from other sources such as Cockney rhyming slang, Romani speech, and schoolboy colloquialisms.
 His beverage of choice is milk spiked with various drugs, which he and his fellow gang members ("droogs") drink to fortify themselves for "ultraviolence".
 Alex is very fond of classical music, particularly Ludwig van Beethoven, whom he habitually refers to as "Ludwig Van".
 While listening to this music, he fantasises about endless rampages of rape, torture and slaughter.
 Alex's favourite melee weapon is a "cut-throat britva", or straight razor.